georgeslabreche/mars/README.md

 - Slope Orientation (gamma)

 ## Functions
-The following functions are implemented:
+Two types of functions are implemented: Equations and Plots.

 ### Equations